Kameleon21/Etch-a-Sketch/README.md

 This project was made using HTML,CSS and JavaScript

-In this project I was wanted to show how manipuluating the DOM can create a fun project that is appealing to the eye.
+In this project I was wanted to show how manipulating the DOM can create a fun project that is appealing to the eye.

 Some of the challenges that I have faced when creating this project was finding out how to create a responsive grid that is able to change depending on the users choice.